mthorin/cs260-startup/README.md

 ## WebSocket deliverable

-- Backend makes WebSocket connection - Keeps track of connections by game ID to share game information to proper users.
+- **Backend makes WebSocket connection** - Keeps track of connections by game ID to share game information to proper users.
-- Frontend makes WebSocket connection - ✅
+- **Frontend makes WebSocket connection** - ✅
-- Data sent over WebSocket - When a move is made, the other player is updated by WebSocket.
+- **Data sent over WebSocket** - When a move is made, the other player is updated by WebSocket.
-- Displayed in the application interface - Turn information and board updates when WebSocket communitcation is received.
+- **Displayed in the application interface** - Turn information and board updates when WebSocket communication is received.

+## React deliverable

+- **Bundled using WebPack and Babel** -
+- **Multiple functional react components** -
+- **React Router** - Uses react to route different pages to web browser
+- **React Hooks** -